knative/test-infra/tools/flaky-test-retryer/README.md

-# flaky-test-retryer
+# Flaky-test-retryer

-flaky-test-retryer is a tool that automatically detects when presubmit jobs fail due to test flakiness, and reruns them until success.
+flaky-test-retryer is a tool that automatically detects when presubmit jobs fail due to test flakiness, and reruns them atmost 3 times.
 Test flakiness and other configuration details are determined by the [flaky-test-reporter](https://github.com/knative/test-infra/tree/master/tools/flaky-test-reporter).

 ## Basic Usage